getPopsure/dirty-swan/.github/pull_request_template.md

 ### What this PR does

-Please include a summary of the change and which issue is fixed or a link to the feature it implements.
+_Please include a summary of the change(s)._

+1.
+2.
+3.

 ### Why is this needed?

-Please include relevant motivation and context of why this PR is necessary, sentry/linear/notion/...
+_Please include additional context of why this PR is necessary._

 Solves:
 STO-XXX